vitessio/website/content/en/docs/21.0/reference/features/topology-service.md

 It can be rebuilt by running `vtctl RebuildVSchemaGraph`.
 It is automatically rebuilt when using `vtctl ApplyVSchema` (unless prevented by flags).

-## Workflows involving the Topology Service
+## Workflows Involving the Topology Service

 The Topology Service is involved in many Vitess workflows.